Vaas Montenegro: Reception

 Vaas Montenegro was met with critical acclaim following the game's release.
 Vaas was awarded Best New Character by Giant Bomb for their 2012 Game of the Year Awards, and by the 4th Canadian Videogame Awards held in April 2013.
 His "definition of insanity" monologue was named Best Gaming Moment at the 2013 Golden Joystick Awards.
 Vaas was a nominee for Best Character Design at the 4th Inside Gaming Awards in 2012.

-For his portrayal of Vaas, Michael Mando received nominations for Best Overall Acting from the 2013 New York Videogame Critics Circle Awards; Lead Performance in a Drama from the National Academy of Video Game Trade Reviewers Awards; and Outstanding Character Performance from the 16th Annual D.I.C.E.
+For his portrayal of Vaas, Michael Mando received nominations for Best Overall Acting from the 2013 New York Videogame Critics Circle Awards; Lead Performance in a Drama from the National Academy of Video Game Trade Reviewers Awards; and Outstanding Character Performance at the 16th Annual D.I.C.E.
 Awards.
 Mando's reprisal of his role as Vaas for Far Cry 6: Vaas: Insanity earned him a nomination for the Great White Way Award for Best Acting in a Game at the New York Game Awards 2022.

 Vaas became a viral sensation the moment he was first featured in the E3 2011 trailer for Far Cry 3.
 Vaas' popularity has led to the character becoming the subject of multiple fan works.
 A noteworthy Grand Theft Auto IV fan mod reskins player character Niko Bellic with a high-quality, bump-mapped texture that recreates Vaas' character model from Far Cry 3.
 Ron Whitaker from The Escapist observed that Vaas, "a loud, vivid character that people enjoyed", had caught on with video game fandom as a popular choice for cosplay activities by the mid-2010s.
 Mando wrote in a 2020 Reddit post that he still receives recognition by appreciative fans in public.

 In retrospect, Dale Driver from IGN noted that his "elaborate, violent monologue about the definition of insanity" was an unforgettable debut and became an instant fan favorite.
 Fascinated by the fact that Vaas was almost cut from Far Cry 3 entirely, Driver argued that Vaas' serendipitous creation changed the course of the Far Cry series, as it provided the series with "an iron-forged identity that influences everything from design to marketing".
 Tim Edwards from PCGamesN called Vaas one of the video games industry's "most interesting collaborations", and lauded Mando's portrayal of the character as the most believable virtual performance since the debut of Alyx Vance in Half-Life 2, which he highly enjoyed.
 Shaun Prescott from PC Gamer considered Vaas to be the Far Cry series' best and most fondly remembered villain, in spite of his scary nature.
 Imogen Donovan from Videogamer.com called Vaas an iconic video game villain, and his “flamboyant, intelligent and completely insane” legacy haunts the Far Cry video game series "like an unfriendly ghost".